enjoyfuture/perfect-css/README.md

 Note: If you exec the command the first, You should exec the following command

 1. Make sure you have installed the ruby.
-And we use the brew to manage ruby.
+And we use the rvm to manage ruby.
   ```
-    brew update
-    brew upgrade
+    rvm install 2.4.2 # 或者最新ruby版本
     gem update
     # or
     sudo gem update